niaxotim/erps-barrier-radio-controlled-sender/erps-barrier-radio-controlled-sender-tutorial.md

 If you haven't done so already, you need to follow [this tutorial first](https://makecode.microbit.org/#tutorial:github:niaxotim/erps-barrier-radio-controlled/erps-barrier-radio-controlled-tutorial).

+Don't forget, you need *a second micro:bit* for this tutorial!

 ![Radio barrier](https://raw.githubusercontent.com/niaxotim/erps-barrier-radio-controlled-sender/master/assets/no_entry.png)

 ## Setting up our radio